Thieves steal tires, rims from several cars in southwest Miami-Dade County

-MIAMI-DADE COUNTY, Fla. - The search is on to find the crooks caught on camera who left cars on bricks after stealing the tires and rims in southwest Miami-Dade County.
+MIAMI-DADE COUNTY, Fla. - The search is on to find the crooks who left cars on bricks after stealing the tires and rims in southwest Miami-Dade County.

-The thieves were caught on video surveillance around 5:30 a.m.
+The thieves were caught on surveillance video about 5:30 a.m.
 Tuesday.
 Four men appeared to pull in on a four-door black Mercedes.
 Someone in a white car or SUV behind appeared to be on the lookout.
 Another camera showed the four working as fast as a NASCAR pit crew.

 More News Headlines